Chicken Pineapple Fried Rice Recipe (Khao Pad Sapparod)

 Instructions

-• Push everything to one side of the wok and crack the eggs into the empty area.
+• Push everything to one side of the wok and crack in the eggs.
+Let them set slightly, then scramble and mix through the other ingredients.

-• Add light soy sauce, white sugar, salt, and yellow curry powder and thoroughly mix.
+• Season with light soy sauce, white sugar, salt, and yellow curry powder.
+Stir well to coat everything evenly.

 Notes